The UAE Economic Substance Rules (ESR) in the UAE – Does it Impact You?

 The Regulations apply regardless of whether the licensee is from a foreign multinational group.
 If one earns an income from a relevant activity outside of the UAE, they aren’t exempt from the regulations either.
 Income from a relevant activity for which the Licensee needs to validate economic substance in the UAE comprises all income, with income that is generated by the Licensee outside of the UAE.

-Businesses vary in size and nature, and what is adequate and appropriate will depend on the nature and level of activities, and the level of income earned by the Licensee.
+Businesses vary in size and nature, and what is adequate and appropriate will depend on the nature and level of activities and the level of income earned by the Licensee.

 The Regulations and guidance provided to date do not provide a “minimum” standard for what is considered acceptable.
-The regulatory authorities are likely to take a realistic approach when assessing whether a Licensee has met the Economic Substance Test, recognizing that the type and level of activity of a Licensee, as it may differ during the tenure of a financial period and from year to year.
+The regulatory authorities are likely to take a realistic approach when assessing whether a Licensee has met the Economic Substance Test, recognizing the type and level of activity of a Licensee, as it may differ during the tenure of a financial period and from year to year.

 However, there are new exemption categories as mentioned below